carverhaines/g14control/README.md

 # NOTE:
 This is an upstream fork of https://github.com/CappyT/g14control that has features and bug fixes that are not yet deemed stable for the official release, but that I have tested and are stable enough for my day-to-day use.
-There will be new EXEs bundled in the [releases](https://github.com/carverhaines/g14control/releases/latest) section between official releases by CappyT.
+There will be new EXEs bundled in the [releases](https://github.com/carverhaines/g14control/releases/latest) section that will be released between official releases by CappyT.
 For those that want the bleeding edge updates/testing branches.

 ## G14Control
 ## A simple tray app to control Asus Zephyrus G14 Power options